What are the risk factors for rhabdomyosarcoma?

 Age and gender

-RMS is most common in children younger than 10, but it can also occur in teens and adults.
+RMS is most common in children younger than 10, but it can also develop in teens and adults.
 It is slightly more common in boys than in girls.

-Some people inherit a tendency to develop certain types of cancer.
-The DNA we inherit from our parents may have certain changes that account for this tendency.
+Some people have a tendency to develop certain types of cancer because they have inherited changes in their DNA from their parents.
 Some rare inherited conditions increase the risk of RMS (and usually some other tumors as well).

 - Members of families with Li-Fraumeni syndrome are more likely to develop sarcomas (including RMS), breast cancer, leukemia, and some other cancers.